 More to appease a tired little girl and her mother, than to show off any horticultural prowess, my husband planted and staked this skinny little excuse for a tree in the vacant spot.
 Then we began tending it.
 Like the watched kettle, it was naturally unresponsive to our vigilance.
 Then, almost magically, not unlike Sophie herself, it grew up all too quickly.
 Beautiful, independent, fragile and alert, with a strength that sometimes takes my breath away.

-This, my favorite tree annually inspires the shock of petunias in the flower beds, the geraniums, fragrant pink stock, freesias, and snapdragons.
-Too, it played a role in the color of paint I chose for our front door – I had entirely too much fun mixing colors, one of which was “black raspberry” to create something that would work with our pink tree.
+This, my favorite tree, for many years, annually inspired a shock of petunias in the flower beds, the geraniums, fragrant pink stock, freesias, and snapdragons.
+Too, it played a role in the color of paint I chose for my front door – I had entirely too much fun mixing colors, one of which was “black raspberry” to create something that would work with our pink tree.
 And as I remembered this week while reading through old scrapbooks, this tree was the inspiration behind our daughter’s first foray into poetry for which she earned a blue ribbon and honorable mention in her grade school’s annual poetry contest.